eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ## Account Power Up

-To power up an account means to rent CPU and NET from the PowerUp resource model which is implemented as a smart contract on the blockchain and allocate them to the account of your choice.
+To power up an account means to rent CPU and NET from the PowerUp resource model, which is implemented as a smart contract on the blockchain, and allocate them to the account of your choice.
 The action to power up an account is `powerup`.
 It takes as parameters:

 * The `payer` of the fee, must be a valid EOS account.
 * The `receiver` of the resources, must be a valid EOS account.